aBoyCanDream/2.13-E-Ink-with-GxEPD2-example/README.md

 # 2.13-E-Ink-with-GxEPD2-example
-Set up for using 2.13" "MH-ET LIVE" branded E-ink Displays on SSD1680 chip with GxEPD2
+Set up for using 2.13" "MH-ET LIVE" branded E-ink Displays with GxEPD2.
+It looks like the BW display uses the SSD1680 chip and the color uses another.

 To use this sketch, make sure you have GxEPD2 installed. on Arduino IDE v2.2.1, you can do this in Library Manager.
 On older IDE, just download the library @ https://github.com/ZinggJM/GxEPD2 and put folder in your "/Arduino/libraries" folder.